-6 While at SFSU, you will need to develop your skills and abilities to achieve your short-term and long-term goals.
-Complete the table below to help you identify the skills to prioritize.
+6 While at SFSU, you will need to develop your si long-term goals.
+Complete the table below to he kills and abilities to achieve your short-term and lp you identify the skills to prioritize.
 Below is a list of my talents and strengths that I can bring to my SFSU research training experience Below is a list of skills and knowledge that I would like to enhance.
 (For example, research techniques, presentations skills, and other skills.)
 7. Create a timeline to achieve these goals.
-Below is an example.
-Fall Semester 2017: Read literature and develop thesis project with advisor Spring Semester 2018: Begin experiments and form a thesis committee Summer Semester 2018: Gather data for thesis and present poster at meetings Fall Semester 2018: data analysis conducted, and apply to graduate (Ph.D. programs) Spring Semester 2019: Finish writing thesis and present to the department Fall Semester 2017: Read literature and de Spring Semester 2018: Begin experiments a Summer Semester 2018: Gather data for th Fall Semester 2018: data analysis conducte evelop thesis project with advisor and form a thesis committee esis and present poster at meetings d, and apply to graduate (Ph.D. programs) Fall Semester 2017: Read literature and de Spring Semester 2018: Begin experiments a Summer Semester 2018: Gather data for th Fall Semester 2018: data analysis conducte evelop thesis project with advisor and form a thesis committee esis and present poster at meetings a, and apply to graduate (Ph.D. programs)
+Below Fall Semester 2017: Read literature and de Spring Semester 2018: Begin experiments of Summer Semester 2018: Gather data for the Fall Semester 2018: data analysis conducted Spring Semester 2019: Finish writing thesis evelop thesis project with advisor and form a thesis committee lesis and present poster at meetings ad, and apply to graduate (Ph.D. programs) Fall Semester 2017: Read literature and de Spring Semester 2018: Begin experiments of Summer Semester 2018: Gather data for th Fall Semester 2018: data analysis conducte evelop thesis project with advisor and form a thesis committee desis and present poster at meetings and apply to graduate (Ph.D. programs)

 8. Establish your plan for meeting with your academic and research mentors.
 Examples of meetings with mentors and targets Meet with Research Adviser once a week Meet at least quarterly to address career counseling and professional development activities Meet with thesis committee once every semester Meeting Date(s)/Frequency Meeting Purpose/Target/Goal 9.
 An important aspect of the research training experience is the opportunity to attend and present your research at a scientific meeting.
 Please discuss these options with your mentor to plan the appropriate venue for you to share your results with the broader scientific community.
-When and where are these conferences and deadlines for submission of abstracts and travel awards? where are these conferences and deadnines for submission of abstracts and travel awards:
+When and where are these conferences and deadlines for submission of abstracts and travel awards?